 The other promising sign is the improved measure of phones launching beta versions of Android 10.
 Samsung had launched its Android 10 Beta for Galaxy phones just over a week ago, which was a month or so earlier than it handled and managed last year.
 Betas aren’t shipping software, of course, but it’s a great move on the right path.

-Again, it’s essential to keep this all in the context that Google may have doubled the number of phones updating to its most recent software.
+Again, it’s essential to keep this all in the context that Google may have doubled the number of phones updating its most recent software.

 But, it measures itself a year or so after that software was released.
 Google has made notable progress on getting critical security and protection patches out to many more phones more quickly, however, and the new Project Mainline should develop those quantities, too.

-Given the way the Android ecosystem is structured, Google will likely never be able to match Apple’s upgrade numbers for iOS, but that doesn’t mean it shouldn’t aim to double itself again next year.
+Given the way the Android ecosystem is structured, Google will likely never match Apple’s upgrade numbers for iOS, but that doesn’t mean it shouldn’t aim to double itself again next year.
 Or better yet, intend for those Android upgrades to occur after just a few months, rather than waiting a year.